 What does it mean for the license state of my Organization to be “Invalid”?
 In this scenario, what happens to my footage?

-An “Invalid” license state for your Organization can occur in 2 ways: (1) The Organization’s Command license has expired, or (2) The number of licensed units for cameras, Viewing Stations, and/or doors has been exceeded by the number of managed units in Command.
-When your Organization’s license state becomes “Invalid”, you will enter into a grace period.
+An “Invalid” license state for your Organization can occur in 2 ways: 1) The Organization’s Command license has expired, or 2) The number of licensed units for cameras, viewing stations, sensors, and/or doors has been exceeded by the number of managed units in Command.
+When your Organization’s license state becomes “Invalid”, you will enter into a 30 day grace period.
 After the grace period, you will not be able to access your devices in Command, however, your devices will continue to function.
 If your license state continues to remain invalid for a prolonged period, your devices will eventually no longer function, and your access to Command will be terminated.